siljabl/MDCK_QPI/README.md

 - 'predict_folder_bioMlM.py': Uses model trained by Thomas to predict the probability that a voxel is a cell or not.
 Runs on entire folder and saves probabilities in 'prediction' folder
 - 'segment_folder.py': Segments cells based on probabilities in 'predictions'.
 Estimates the zero-level for each petri dish and a frame-specific threshold on cell probabilities and applies median filter.
 Saves mask and configurations in 'segmentation'.
 - 'save_2D_folder.py': Turns 3D masks from 'segmentation' into 2D tiffs of heights (um) and refractive indices.
 Saves tiffs in 'heights' and 'refractive_index'.
 Refractive index is scales to have 1.38 as mean.
 - 'cell_segmentation_Holomonitor/Tomocube.py': find cells and cell properties in cell monolayers.
 Saves output as csv dataframe.
-Saves imshows in 'cell_detections'
 - 'test_cell_segmentation.ipynb': notebook used to find good segmentation parameters.
 - 'filter_and_track_cells.ipynb': filter out spurious cells based on height, area and volume.
 Tracks cells using trackpy.
 - 'save_as_pickle.py': transform dataframe to masked arrays and save in pickle.
 Plot velocity fields